Stormwater drainage notifications and permits

-Within the city of Calgary, approval, in the form of a permit or notification, is required to directly or indirectly release water into the stormwater drainage system (including roadways and swales).
+Within the city of Calgary, approval, in the form of a permit or notification, is required to directly or indirectly release water into the stormwater system (including roadways and swales).

 The following kinds of activities do not require approval to dispose of water in the stormwater system:

 - A swimming pool or fountain that is less than 3,000 litres;